Yevhen-Tkachenko-1/GitHub-Copilot-for-Java-Demo/README.md

 # GL-GitHub-Copilot-for-Java-Demo

-Learn and play with GitHub Copilot when working on Java and Spring projects
+Learn and play with GitHub Copilot when working on Java projects

 ## Tech Stack